 MACH OneHealth emerged in the fall of 2015 in meetings between Ann Catlett (internist and palliative medicine specialist at UW-Health, Homeless Services Consortium (HSC) board member), Garrett Lee (former Homeless Services Consortium (HSC) board member, social entrepreneur, community organizer), and William Gilles (DVM, director of WisCARES).
 William shared that people with companion animals prioritized care for their animals over their own need for medical care.
 With the HSC Education and Outreach Committee, Garrett conducted a transportation survey that identified healthcare to be widely inaccessible.
 Ann was approached by homeless agencies and volunteer outreach workers regarding the medical dilemmas of their clients.
 As MACH OneHealth began to coalesce as an organization, Ruthanne Chun (veterinarian and co-founder of WisCARES) joined in to help guide program development.

-The co-founders organized others to address the needs and barriers to care.
-MACH OneHealth governs with sociocracy to ensure accessible, equitable, non-hierarchical participation and consent in service of our mission.
+We welcome passionate community members to join us in addressing the needs and barriers to care.
+MACH OneHealth governs with sociocracy to ensure inclusive, equitable, non-hierarchical participation and consent in service of our mission.

 MACH OneHealth was recently awarded one of the prestigious Ira and Ineva Reilly Baldwin Wisconsin Idea Endowment grants to develop a street medicine outreach program.
 We launched this program in March 2018 and make weekly rounds in the downtown Madison area.
 We go to the people on the streets and kindly offer health care with our inter-professional team.

 We built upon our two initial programs—a primary care foot clinic and a community health needs assessment.
 We have learned more about the ongoing need of care for our target population and are developing programming to meet their needs and overcome their barriers.

 The Madison Street Medicine Initiative (MSMI) extends our scope of practice to meet people where they reside and connect them to the care they need.
 We hired Bootsy Harden to coordinate Street Medicine project coordinator.